-Greenfield Village is organized into seven outdoor zones comprising reconstructed and restored historic buildings across the country.
-Almost a hundred ancient buildings were relocated from their original places and put in a “village” environment in the Greenfield Village.
+In Greenfield Village, the organizers have divided into seven outdoor zones that consist of reconstructed and restored historic buildings from various locations across the country.
+They relocated nearly a hundred ancient buildings from their original sites and placed them within the “village” environment of Greenfield Village.
 The museum’s goal is to depict how Americans have lived and worked since the nation’s birth, and the Village contains structures from the 17th to the present day.

 The various exhibits here include:

 - Noah Webster’s Connecticut residence functioned as a hostel for Yale scholars from 1918 until 1936, when Henry Ford purchased it and relocated it to Greenfield Village, where it was renovated.

 - Replica of Thomas Edison’s Menlo Park research lab: They took inspiration from Edison’s New Jersey lab and commenced the restoration of the structures in 1928.
 The design of the buildings was based on precise foundation dimensions from the original site.